weval-org/configs/README.md

 ## Contribution Workflow

-We welcome your contributions to expand CivicEval's coverage of important civic topics!
+We welcome your contributions to expand Weval's coverage of important civic topics!

 ### The Evidence-Based Workflow (Gold Standard)